The root canal procedure. –

 b) Electronic measurements.

-We discuss the steps associated with both processes on our “Measuring the ‘working length’ for root canal file use” page.
+FYI: We discuss how measurements are taken using both methods on our “Measuring the ‘working length’ of root canals” page.
 How it’s done.
-And explain the strengths and weaknesses of both methods too.
+Our page also explains the strengths and weaknesses of each method.

-Step 5 – Cleaning and shaping the tooth’s root canals.
+Step 5 – Cleaning and shaping your tooth’s root canals.

-The next step of the root canal process involves “cleaning and shaping” the tooth’s root canal system (the tooth’s pulp chamber and each of its root canals Diagram.).
+The next step of the root canal process involves “cleaning and shaping” the nerve space inside your tooth.
+Its component parts are the tooth’s pulp chamber and each of its root canals More details..

-- Its cleaning aspect removes nerve tissue (live and/or dead), as well as bacteria, toxins and other debris harbored inside the tooth.
+- The cleaning aspect of this process removes nerve tissue (live and/or dead) along with bacteria, bacterial toxins, and other accumulated debris harbored inside the tooth.
 Why this is needed.

-- Shaping refers to a process where the contours of the tooth’s canals are enlarged and flared, so they have a shape that’s more ideal for the procedure’s filling and sealing step.
+- Shaping refers to a process where the contours of the tooth’s canals are enlarged and flared so they have a more idealized shape for the procedure’s filling and sealing step.
 Why that’s important.

 ▲ Section references – Tronstad